Illegal Entry into the U.S.: Can You Be Deported?

 Entering the U.S. without authorization is considered illegal under immigration law, and anyone who enters unlawfully is at risk of removal proceedings.
 Removal (deportation) means being legally forced to leave the U.S., and once deported, you may be banned from reentering the country for several years or permanently.

 The U.S. government, through Immigration and Customs Enforcement (ICE), is responsible for enforcing immigration laws and removing individuals who are not authorized to be in the country.
 If you’ve entered the U.S. illegally, there’s a possibility that ICE may place you in expedited removal proceedings, which can result in quick deportation without going through the immigration court system.
+Illegal entry can place someone at risk of removal, but outcomes vary depending on the case.

 What Is Expedited Removal?